Asqatasun/Asqatasun-Jenkins-Plugin/docs/index.md

 * have stable or broken build depending on a given level of acceptance (for instance, stable = at least 80% of tests are OK)
 * have a centralized control panel in Jenkins

-* generate graphs of various metrics including:
+You may also generate graphs of various metrics including:

 * Tanaguru Meter (the performance score of accessibility)
 * number of Passed / Failed / Not Applicatble tests
 * number of occurrences of failed tests

 All audits ran can also be viewed in detail within Tanaguru web application, easing the identification of given errors.